LOZORD/me/ideas.markdown

 - The ultimate compiler: find a way to translate simple English instructions into code
   - I feel like this is more of a linguistic and philosophical problem than computational
 - Make a programming language that is the unholy union of [Rail](https://esolangs.org/wiki/Rail) and [Factorio](https://www.factorio.com/)
+- Argument colorizer/differentiator for VSCode.
+- A Go tool for finding single-use interfaces and other high-level antipatterns.
+- Protocol buffer moving contract verification language.
+  - E.g. "foo.id is greater than 0 and in the database, foo.bars is sorted"
+- Kubernetes config generated through Basel config (called [Kragel](http://en.brickimedia.org/wiki/Kragle))
+- Containerized shell testing library

 ## Art and Music